openshift/enhancements/enhancements/storage/csi-driver-install.md

 volume plugins that can't be un-installed, OCP will provide a default set of CSI drivers after installation for each cluster.
 Explicitly, deletion of a CSI driver CR will not result in CSI driver un-installation.
-Users that want to use their own / upstream CSI drivers must set the operator `Unmanaged` and delete the CSI driver manually, just like with any other cluster-scope OCP component.
+Users that want to use their own / upstream CSI drivers must set the operator `Unmanaged` and delete the CSI driver manually, just like with any other cluster-scoped OCP component.

 ### Documentation
 We require 3rd party CSI driver vendors to ship their CSI drivers via OLM.
 In order to prove that OLM has necessary